 By reading this article you will learn:

-- How static sites can be used to reduce your web app’s attack surface
+How static site security can be used to reduce your web app's attack surface

 What is an attack surface?